natesimon/natesimon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Aerial Roboticist at <a href='https://www.princeton.edu/'>Princeton University</a>.
+subtitle: Aerial Robotics at <a href='https://www.princeton.edu/'>Princeton University</a>.

 profile:
   align: right